esptiny86/espsynth86/README.md

-To choose between modes uncomment
+To choose between mode uncomment

 ```
 define USE_PDM